mitre/emasser/lib/emasser/help/poam_put_mapper.md

 - POA&M Item cannot be created manually if a Security Control or AP is Not Applicable.
 - Completed POA&M Item cannot be saved if Completion Date is in the future.
 - Completed POA&M Item cannot be saved if Completion Date (completionDate) is in the future.
-- Risk Accepted POA&M Item cannot be saved with a Scheduled Completion Date or Milestones
+- Risk Accepted POA&M Item cannot be saved with a Scheduled Completion Date (scheduledCompletionDate) or Milestones
-- POA&M Item with a review status of “Not Approved” cannot be saved if Milestone Scheduled Completion Date exceeds POA&M Item  Scheduled Completion Date.
+- POA&M Item with a review status of "Not Approved" cannot be saved if Milestone Scheduled Completion Date exceeds POA&M Item  Scheduled Completion Date.
-- POA&M Item with a review status of “Approved” can be saved if Milestone Scheduled Completion Date exceeds POA&M Item Scheduled Completion Date.
+- POA&M Item with a review status of "Approved" can be saved if Milestone Scheduled Completion Date exceeds POA&M Item Scheduled Completion Date.
-- POA&M Items that have a status of “Completed” and a status of “Ongoing” cannot be saved without Milestones.
+- POA&M Items that have a status of "Completed" and a status of "Ongoing" cannot be saved without Milestones.
-- POA&M Items that have a status of “Risk Accepted” cannot have milestones.
+- POA&M Items that have a status of "Risk Accepted" cannot have milestones.
-- POA&M Items with a review status of “Approved” that have a status of “Completed” and “Ongoing” cannot update Scheduled Completion Date.
+- POA&M Items with a review status of "Approved" that have a status of "Completed" and "Ongoing" cannot update Scheduled Completion Date.
-- POA&M Items that have a review status of “Approved” are required to have a Severity Value assigned.
+- POA&M Items that have a review status of "Approved" are required to have a Severity Value assigned.
 - POA&M Items cannot be updated if they are included in an active package.
 - Archived POA&M Items cannot be updated.
-- POA&M Items with a status of “Not Applicable” will be updated through test result creation.
+- POA&M Items with a status of "Not Applicable" will be updated through test result creation.
 - If the Security Control or Assessment Procedure does not exist in the system we may have to just import POA&M Item at the System Level.